Merav Michaeli: Political career

-In October 2012 Michaeli announced that she was joining the Labor Party, and intended to run for inclusion on Labor's list for the 2013 Knesset elections.
-On 29 November 2012 she won fifth place on the Labor Party's list, and was elected to the Knesset when Labor won 15 seats.
+In October 2012, Michaeli announced that she was joining the Labor Party, and intended to run for inclusion on Labor's list for the 2013 Knesset elections.
+On 29 November 2012, she won fifth place on the Labor Party's list, and was elected to the Knesset when Labor won 15 seats.

-In preparation for the 2015 general election the Labor and Hatnuah parties formed the Zionist Union alliance.
+In preparation for the 2015 general election, the Labor and Hatnuah parties formed the Zionist Union alliance.
 Michaeli won the ninth slot on the Zionist Union list, and was elected to the Knesset as it won 24 seats.

 Shortly before the end of the Knesset term, the Zionist Union was dissolved, with Labor and Hatnuah sitting in the Knesset as separate parties.
 Michaeli was placed seventh on the Labor list for the April 2019 elections, but lost her seat as Labor was reduced to six seats.
 However, she returned to the Knesset in August 2019 after Stav Shaffir resigned from the legislature.
-On 22 April 2020 after the 2020 Israeli legislative election the then Labor party leader Amir Peretz announced that the Labor Party would join the unity government in the Netanyahu-Gantz coalition, but Michaeli rejected sitting in the coalition under Netanyahu.
+On 22 April 2020, after the 2020 Israeli legislative election, the then Labor party leader Amir Peretz announced that the Labor Party would join the unity government in the Netanyahu-Gantz coalition, but Michaeli rejected sitting in the coalition under Netanyahu.

-She was elected to lead the Israeli Labor Party on 24 January 2021 after her predecessor, Amir Peretz, announced he would not stand for re-election.
+She was elected to lead the Israeli Labor Party on 24 January 2021, after her predecessor, Amir Peretz, announced he would not stand for re-election.
+She announced, at the time, that her party would have gender equality on the party list; with a female-male rotation.

-In the election on 23 March 2021, the Israeli Labor Party was granted seven seats, and, during the parliamentary negotiation phase, put their trust in Yair Lapid to form the government.
-On 13 June 2021, the 36th Israeli government was sworn in, and with it Michaeli as Minister of Transport and Road safety.
-On 31 December 2021, she announced that the Central Bus Station in Tel Aviv would be closed within four years, breaking her promise to close it immediately.
-She gave in to the mayor of Tel Aviv, Ron Huldai, who has no intention of closing the Central Bus Station.
+In the 2021 election, the party won seven seats, becoming part of the thirty-sixth government, with Michaeli as Minister of Transport and Road Safety.
+On 31 December 2021, she announced that the Tel Aviv central bus station would be closed within four years, reneging her promise to close it immediately.

 Michaeli was re-elected to lead the Israeli Labor Party in July 2022.
+In the legislative election held later that year, Labor narrowly crossed the electoral threshold, receiving the bare minimum of four seats.
+Some blamed Michaeli's refusal to run jointly with the left wing Meretz for the latter party falling beneath the electoral threshold and enabling the formation of a new government formed by Benjamin Netanyahu.
+Michaeli was accused by prominent Meretz lawmaker Issawi Frej of 'delusions of grandeur'.

+In 2023, she was one of the active participants in the anti-judicial reform protests.
+She rejected an invitation from Prime Minister Netanyahu to join the compromise talks at the president's residence.

+On 7 December 2023, Michaeli called a press conference in which she stated her intention to hold a leadership election in April 2024, in which she will not run for another term.
+In February 2024, the party announced that the election would take place on 28 May.
+She was replaced in that election by Yair Golan.

+In April 2024, Michaeli called for dismantling an army unit with a history of abuses (Netzah Yehuda Battalion), saying it is killing Palestinians “for no real reason.”